Law Office of

 Traffic Ticket Due Date to Appear in Court

-The bottom of a traffic ticket in Los Angeles County, whether issued by Torrance Police or California Highway Patrol, or any other police agency, should have a due date or a date to appear in court.
-This date is right under the signature area–the space where the officer told you to sign your name.
+The bottom of a traffic ticket in Los Angeles County by any police agency, whether Redondo Police, L.A.
+Sheriff, CHP, or any other police agency, should have a due date or a date to appear in court.
+This date is right under the signature area, where the officer told you to sign your name.
 This signature is a promise to appear.
 (In lieu of being arrested, the police are releasing you on your promise to appear.)
 Note that the top of the ticket, in bold, states, "NOTICE TO APPEAR."

 The confusing part is that when people go to the Torrance Courthouse, or Compton Courthouse or Governor George Deukmejian Courthouse, known as “Long Beach Court,” on this due date, the court tells them that they cannot go to court.
 They must set a future date to appear before the traffic ticket court judge.
 So now, a person took time off from work to make the due date but is told to come back another day.
 This seems like a punishment, to force someone to take time off work just to be told to come back another day.
 The court knows in advance that they are going to do this to people.
 Why would the court tell people to come to court but then tell them to leave after they get there?